Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Roll d6 for hit location for first shot
 - Mark component on ship card as currently being burned by a laser
 - Subsequent laser shots from the same attacking ship or another attacking ship require a 7+ roll from a 1d10 and it will one crit on the same component, if this second roll fails, remove the mark on card indicating it is being burned, and the attacker will roll a d6 again to determine where the laser hit, and mark that component as being burned
-- Requires 2 consecutive hits on same location to score a crit
+- Requires 2 consecutive hits on same location to kill a component
 - Defender can choose to evade:
   - Declare before hit location roll but AFTER attacker declares laser firing
   - Loses their next shooting action